nimaid/LPHK/NewCommands.md

 This is where I'm aiming to get.
 You will still need to write some code to perform the actual function, but you can do so by just writing that code, and all the rest is handled for you.
 (I'm doing all this work because I'm lazy, and I want you to be able to be lazy too!)

-#### Requirements:
- * Declare your parameters
- * Declare your output message format(s)
- * Define a method to perform the function on prevalidated parameters and include this method in the definition
- * Register your command

-#### Benefits:
- * NO individual Validate method
- * NO individual Run method
- * Optional parameters supported
- * Allows use of internally managed numeric variables as well as literal values
- * Minimal debugging needed
- * Easily understandable, without needing to read code
- * Unlikely to introduce maintenance overhead

-#### Costs:
- * Parameters must conform to "standard" declarations
- * Less flexible execution of command

-#### An example?

-There will be one as soon as this is developed!

 ### Declarative definition, with minimal coding

 Currently working, this involves declarative definition of the parameters, with manual control over the stages of execution of the Run method.